JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * Keyboard shortcut, e.g.: CMD-SHIFT-S
 * Navigate: NC > Preferences > Hotkeys > Conflicts
 * Change keyboard shortcut to resolve any potential conflicts

+### Usage in default macOS Finder
+You can add the **wys** shell script to an **Automator** service/workflow, which will then be available in the "Services" contextual submenu; you can also assign a keyboard shortcut for it in System Preferences.

 ## Beta status
 * still needs general testing, maybe some tweaking for the deep bundle scan